-More than image capturing, CY had a strong interest and understanding of image sensors, video codecs and their appliance in real life.
-He was a contributor of NewsShooter, an industry leading database in videography technologies.
-He was also one of the first certified ARRI camera trainer in Asia.
+More than visual storytelling, CY had a strong interest in computational photography, computer vision, and their application.
+He was a contributor of NewsShooter, an industry-leading database in videography technologies.
+He was also one of the first certified professional cinematography ARRI camera trainers in Asia.

 A selection of stories through his lens.